 Two years later and Aware has grown tremendously.
 They are a close partner with Microsoft and have been working very closely with Facebook, ironically enough.
 Aware works to secure Facebook’s enterprise product and create comfort for the enterprises that are using it by eliminating harassment, discrimination, and security issues that may be present.
 Jeff is now in talks with Facebook Executives about how they are going to work together long term and just what exactly that means for Aware and its future.
 Keep an eye out for news in the coming month regarding Facebook and Aware and be sure to check out their website.

 For Jeff Schumann, the world has flipped 180 degrees on its axis.
 His alternate paths have seemed to merge together as he climbs on up his own mountain of entrepreneurship.
 As Jeff said and proved best, “If you chase your passions and you do what really matters to you and you care so much about it and you put all your time and energy into it, it is going to work out in one way or another because you’re not going to let it not work out.”
-As an entrepreneur, you are going to do everything in your power to ensure that your business is successful.
+As an entrepreneur, you are going to do everything in your power to ensure that your business is successful and active.
 It is that resilient quality that makes entrepreneurs the amazing people that they are.
 A key quality that Jeff possessed was the ability to break the rules.
 Countless times throughout his entrepreneurial journey Jeff broke the rules.
 Whether it was open sourcing his under pressure software or parking a bus outside of Facebook’s Headquarters during their conference just get their attention (had to be at the meeting to see), as an entrepreneur, sometimes you have to break the rules.
 Don’t listen to the bad-asses of the world, get up and be the bad-asses of the world.
 Take control of your own destiny…. just make sure to fill out a pros and cons sheet first.

 VP of Public Relations